Skip to main content

 The average temperature in January and February is around -13 °C (8.5 °F) in the north, in Lapland, around -8.5 °C (16.5 °F) in Kuopio, in the central inland areas, around -4.5 °C (24 °F) in Helsinki, on the south coast, while it is only around -1.5 °C (29.5 °F) in the mildest areas of the southwest (see the Åland islands).

-Anyway, during winter, weather conditions can vary a lot: when Finland is affected by cold air masses from neighbouring Russia, the temperature drops below -20 °C (-4 °F), on the contrary, when it is reached by mild winds from the Atlantic Ocean, the temperature remains around the freezing point.
-On colder periods, the temperature can fall to as low as -50 °C (-58 °F) in the far north (Lapland).
-In January 1987, the temperature reached -36 °C (-33 °F) even in the "southern" city of Helsinki.
+Anyway, during winter, weather conditions can vary a lot.
+When Finland is affected by cold air masses from neighbouring Russia, the temperature drops below -20 °C (-4 °F).
+On colder periods, the temperature can fall as low as -50 °C (-58 °F) in the far north (Lapland).
+In January 1987, it reached -36 °C (-33 °F) even in the "southern" city of Helsinki.

 The thaw usually occurs in late March in the south and during the month of April in the center-north.
 In autumn, snow normally begins to fall in October in Lapland, and in November in the south.